ÖGNI Logo

 First Meeting in Madrid

-Four Green Building Councils ( Green Building Council España (GBCe (Project Coordination), Green Building Council Denmark (DK-GBC), Deutsche Gesellschaft für Nachhaltiges Bauen (DGNB) and Österreichische Gesellschaft für Nachhaltige Immobilienwirtschaft (ÖGNI) have been selected from the EU and given the task to further publicize the Level(s) framework in the construction industry across Europe.
-Over the next […]
+Four Green Building Councils (Green Building Council España (GBCe (Project Coordination), Green Building Council Denmark (DK-GBC), Deutsche Gesellschaft für Nachhaltiges Bauen (DGNB) and Österreichische Gesellschaft für Nachhaltige Immobilienwirtschaft (ÖGNI) have been selected from the EU and given the task to further publicize the Level(s) framework in the construction industry across Europe.

 The project and its objectives